Global Learning Experiences

 Measuring Impactful Teaching Practices in Global Virtual Exchange (International Virtual Exchange Conference)

-"Measuring Impactful Teaching Practices" was presented at the International Virtual Exchange Conference, December 2022, Spain.
-We explore Global Virtual Exchange (or GVE) at the University of Texas at Austin in the last academic year, 2021-2022 to measure the impact of the faculty-led program, Our main takeaway was that professors and students participating in the GVE program find the greatest benefits to be in the intercultural student-to-student exchange and the exposure to different perspectives.
+"Measuring Impactful Teaching Practices" was presented at the International Virtual Exchange 2022 Conference on October 26-28, 2022, in Valencia, Spain.
+The paper explored Global Virtual Exchange (or GVE) at the University of Texas at Austin in the previous academic year to measure the impact of the faculty-led program.